-The main reason one would use Protobufs and gRPC for a system like this is to provide easy cross-platform compatibility.
-Because Protocol Buffers defines a standard, language-agnostic syntax, we could easily use their tools to generate similar RPC implementation files in other languages.

-For instance, we could compile Raft's protocol buffer file into JavaScript, and then with very little work we could use that in a JavaScript application to make requests directly to our Raft nodes!

-Even though our Raft implementation is in Go, we could use this to easily make a web-app that interacts directly with our Raft cluster.
+The main reason one would use Protocol Buffers and gRPC for a system like this is to provide easy cross-platform compatibility.
+Because a Protocol Buffer defines a standard, language-agnostic syntax, we could easily use it to generate similar RPC implementation files in other languages.
+For instance, we could compile Raft's protobul file into JavaScript, and then with very little work we could use that in a JavaScript application to make requests directly to our Raft nodes!
+Even though our Raft implementation is in Go, we could use this to easily make a web application that interacts directly with our Raft cluster.

-In fact, we will give extra credit to any group that does exactly this: create a web interface for Raft, that for a given Raft node displays some information about the node and some interactive functionality to change the behavior of the node.
-Enabling and disabling communication (via NetworkPolicy) could be a fairly straightforward such functionality, and it would require minimal changes to the RPC interface in raft\rpc.proto.
+In fact, we will give extra credit to any group that does exactly this: create a web interface for Raft, which, for a given Raft node, displays some information about the node and some interactive functionality to change its behavior.
+Enabling and disabling communication (via NetworkPolicy) could be a fairly straightforward interaction and it would require minimal changes to the RPC interface in raft_rpc.proto.